- Gender and Relationships»

-Further, many of these Confessions lead to the end of a relationship because the other person is not able or willing or capable of imaging what happened and why it happened.
+Further, many of these Confessions lead to the end of a relationship.
+This happens because the other person is not able or willing or capable of imaging what preceded your actions why certain events occurred..

-To explain, second by second is not going to lead to catharsis but to termination.
+To explain, second by second is not going to lead to catharsis but to termination of the relationship.

 You have to get away from the most horrific heart break.